wballard/starphleet/index.md

 After completing the above configuration steps, you can choose to deploy Starphleet (a) on your local workstation using Vagrant, or (b) into the cloud with Amazon Web Services (AWS).

+Initial deployments, whether to AWS or Vagrant, will require time to launch the ships, deploy the [Linux container](https://linuxcontainers.org/), and configure the orders specified in the Starphleet headquarters (tasks such as automatically running `npm install` and `npm start`), but subsequent service deployments will be fast.

 ## Locally (Vagrant)